GIL794/gil794.github.io/_posts/2025-08-07-From-Zero-to-Portfolio-Hero.md

 ---
-layout: post
+layout: default
 title: "From Zero to Portfolio Hero: A Free Portfolio Journey"
-date: 2025-09-02
+date: 2025-08-07
-time: "17:00"
-categories: [Blogging, Free Tools]
+categories: [Blog, Free Tools]
 tags: [SEO, Web Development, Personal Branding]
-excerpt: "Learn how to create a professional blog portfolio directly on GitHub—for free!
-No hosting fees, version control built-in, and fully customisable."
 ---

+# From Zero to Portfolio Hero: A Free Portfolio Journey

 Hey there, Gabriele here!

 I know the struggle...
 You want to showcase your work, share your insights, or just have a creative outlet, but starting a blog or portfolio feels like scaling Mount Everest without a rope.
 Especially when "free" options either come with hidden costs, ugly ads, or complex setups.

 For ages, I wrestled with this, hearing similar frustrations from friends and colleagues: "How do I build a professional-looking online presence without breaking the bank or learning a new programming language?"